 Let’s be honest, there are a lot of mistakes that can be made while hunting upland game.
-Particularly in the grouse woods where cover is tight and dense.
+Particularly in the grouse woods where habitat is tight and dense.
 It can be anything: a gun is too long or too heavy, a dog doesn’t hunt close or hold well, forgetting to prep for a long walk in advance, etc…With all of the mistakes I’ve made and seen over the years, the one that’s overlooked the most often is the choke that’s screwed into the end of a hunter’s barrel and how to choose shot sizes.
 This may sound simple.
 It might even sound like something that doesn’t matter.
-But believe me, having the right choke and choosing the right shot size is imperative.
+But believe me, having the right choke and choosing the right shot size is imperative for ruffed grouse hunting.

 Some hunters just grab the nearest box of ammo that fits in their gun and go without a second thought of how to choose shot sizes or choke sizes.
 With so many chokes available from so many manufacturers, and so many shot sizes to choose from, it can be a bit intimidating.
 Let’s talk about chokes and shot sizes for those just getting started.